Wednesday, November 3, 2021

 Published in Popular Mechanics

-100 years ago, on September 21, in the early morning, approximately 4,500 tonnes of a mixture of ammonium sulfate and ammonium nitrate fertilizer stored in a tower silo exploded at the BASF plant at Oppau, now part of Ludwigshafen.
+100 years ago, on September 21, in the early morning, approximately 4,500 tonnes of a mixture of ammonium sulfate and ammonium nitrate fertilizer stored in a tower silo at the BASF plant in Oppau, now part of Ludwigshafen, exploded.

 According to official figures, 559 people were killed or remained missing due to the explosion, and another 1977 were injured.
 The detonations damaged buildings as far as 75 km from the accident site and could be heard as far away as Munich and Zurich.
 In terms of the number of victims, it was the most significant accident in the history of the German chemical industry to date and the most significant civil explosion disaster in Germany.

-During the nuclear age, some people looked at the stained glass window and took offense at depicting the nearby Biblis nuclear power plant (now decommissioned) as a modern "Tower of Bablis."
+During the nuclear age, some people looked at the stained-glass window and took offense at its depiction of the nearby Biblis nuclear power plant (now decommissioned) as a modern "Tower of Bablis."

 St. Martin in the evening sun.

 In the evening, our group visited St. Martin, another Romanesque church.
-There we were treated to an orgue concert performed by Freiburg's Minster organist, one of the participants in the excursion.
+There we were treated to an organ concert performed by Freiburg's Minster organist, one of the participants in the excursion.

 Via Sancti Martini

 Red Baron knew about the Pilgrims' Road of St. James but learned about the Via Sancti Martini at Worms.
-Allegedly St. Martin of Tours was incarcerated at Wormatia in 396 because, when facing the Roman emperor, he refused military service.
+Allegedly, St. Martin of Tours, when he, facing the Roman emperor, refused military service.was incarcerated at Wormatia in 396.

 Aren't there any churches built in the Gothic style at Worms?